What is influencer marketing?

 With some brands still reticent about jumping on influencer marketing, I’ve drawn up a list of tips to ensure that your campaigns run smoothly and effectively.

-Choose your platforms logically
+Choose your social platforms logically

 Launch your influencer marketing campaigns on the platforms that your ideal customers are using.
 If they’re business professionals - LinkedIn.
 Teenagers - Snapchat and Instagram.